ConDug/MathCheckRamsey/README.md

 ## Pipeline

-The pipeline depends on MapleSAT-ks, CaDiCaL-ks, NetworkX, z3-solver, and AlphaMapleSAT.
+The pipeline depends on MapleSAT-ks, CaDiCaL-ks, and AlphaMapleSAT.
 Run `dependency-setup.sh` for dependency setup.